January 13, 2023 8 min read

 • A runny or stuffy nose, and/or frequent sneezing

-Pay attention to how you feel whenever you’re in your bedroom.
+Pay close attention to how you feel whenever you’re in your bedroom.
 If you notice that your symptoms worsen at night and then they subside whenever you wake up and leave the room, your bedding could be the culprit.
-You might also notice that skin irritation goes away when you're not lying in bed.
-Remember that it’s always best to consult with your doctor if you are dealing with any of these symptoms.
+You might also notice that signs of skin irritation go away when you're not lying in bed.
+It’s always best to consult with your doctor if you are dealing with any of these symptoms.
 They can help you make a proper diagnosis, make recommendations, and provide you with the right treatment you will need to help you feel better.

 Close up on bed sheets